 Fetal Distress Indicators

-Fetal distress can manifest in various ways during labor, often leading to meconium-stained amniotic fluid.
-You might notice changes in the fetal heart rate, such as tachycardia or bradycardia, indicating that the fetus is under stress.
+Fetal distress can show up in several ways during labor, and meconium-stained fluid is one of them.
+Changes in fetal heart rate, such as it becoming too fast (tachycardia) or too slow (bradycardia), suggest the fetus is under stress.

-Additionally, decreased fetal movement can signal distress, prompting further evaluation.
-Abnormalities in uterine contractions, including hyperstimulation, can also contribute to meconium staining.
+Reduced fetal movement is another warning sign that calls for further evaluation.
+Abnormal uterine contractions, including overstimulation, can also contribute to meconium staining.

 Post-Term Pregnancy Risks